NG0N/BloodwebAutoBuy/README.md

 Download the [latest release](https://github.com/NG0N/BloodwebAutoBuy/releases/latest/download/BloodwebAutoBuy.zip) and run `Bloodweb AutoBuy.exe`

 ## Usage Guide
+The program opens to a configuration window, where you may optionally change the way the program runs.

+Before starting the automated buying:
+- A Bloodweb page should be open
-Before running the program you should disable any filters that may affect the color of the game.
+- Any filters that may affect the color of the game should be disabled
-The game should be in fullscreen and the **UI Scale** in the in-game **Graphics settings**  should be set to the default 100%.
+- The game should be in **fullscreen** or **windowed fullscreen** mode
+- The **UI Scale** should be set to the default **100%** in the in-game Graphics settings .

-Pressing start will bring up the game window and the program will start buying the currently open Bloodweb, from the cheapest available nodes to the rarest by default.
+Pressing `Start` will bring up the game window and the program will start buying the currently open Bloodweb, from the cheapest available nodes to the rarest by default.

-### Hotkeys
+### **Hotkeys**
 - **F3**: Pause/Resume
 - **F2 / ESC**: Quit